conjugateprior/slides/README.md

 * Inconsolata font
 * `bayesnet` tikz library (if you want the diagrams)

 Metropolis is available from CTAN but may not be pre-installed on a texlive based system like Mactex.
-So install it from [there][1].
 If you're using [Mactex][2] the `TeX Live Utility` will do it.

-If you have no graphical installer, follow the instructions in the CTAN entry and put in your *special place*.
+If you have no graphical installer, follow the instructions in the [CTAN entry][1] and put in your *special place*.
 (Don't get too excited, on a Mac that's as a subfolder of `~/Library/tex/latex/`, which you may have to create first).